 Malware is a piece of bad news wrapped up in software.
 That’s the long and short of it.
 Malicious software coded with the intent of causing harm to a user, a system, or a network is nothing new, but what’s scary is its continuing evolution into new and invisible forms of threats.

-To combat cyber threats in an enterprise, you need a solid foundation of important topics like what malware is, how it spreads, and all its different types that lurk out there in the wild.
+To combat cyber threats in an enterprise, you need a solid foundation of important topics like what malware is, how it spreads, and all its variants that lurk out there in the wild.

-This brief guide covers all the basic you need to know about malware.
+This brief guide covers all the basics you need to know about the malicious program.

 The spectrum of malware is wide — and getting wider by the minute.